Jincheng Group: History

 The agreement with Aprilia ends when the Piaggio group strengthens its presence in China by signing an agreement with the competitor Zongshen to produce Aprilia motorcycles.
 As a result, the Jincheng group acquired the production rights for the old Scarabeo and the related 125/200 engines to sell them under its own brand.
 This is how Jincheng Tiramisù was launched in 2016, the old Scarabeo "Light" with a revised aesthetic design.

-Also in 2018 Jincheng enters into a partnership with Adiva to produce motorcycles for the Italian brand to be sold in China.
-In December 2020, the production of the Adiva AJ/Fortune model started, a high-wheeled scooter derived from the Jincheng Tiramisu which is sold only in Asia.
+Also in 2018, Jincheng entered into a partnership with Adiva to produce motorcycles for the Italian brand to be sold in China.
+In December 2020, the production of the Adiva AJ/Fortune model started, a high-wheeled scooter derived from the Jincheng Tiramisu, which is sold only in Asia.

 Jincheng recently presented new models of both road and adventure motorcycles with displacements from 125 up to 400 cc.
 It is also a partner of numerous European breakers.
 It produces components and engines for Italjet used in the new Dragster model, supplies its Jincheng Grasshopper 125/200 scooter to the Austrian KSR Group which resells it in Europe and Asia under the Malaguti brand rebadged Malaguti Mission.
 Also supplies its Tiramisù 125 scooter to Spanish MH Motorcycle (ex Motorhispania) which sell as a MH Fasty 125.